 - Menstruation regulator: It is employed in menstrual disorders, excessive menstruation, and uterine hemorrhages due to its hemostatic effect.

-- Anti-cancerous: Some proteins have been recently isolated from the mistletoe plant.
+- Anti-cancer: Some proteins have been recently isolated from the mistletoe plant.
 These are known as lectins and have a substantial destructive effect against tumor cells (cytolytic effect).
-These proteins stimulate the thymus and the cellular defenses of the body at the same time.
-In laboratories, some research was carried out with animals with good results, in which mistletoe was able to heal superficial tumors.
-We hope that new discoveries will come up in the future which will allow its clinical application.
+These proteins stimulate the thymus and the body’s cellular defenses at the same time.
+In laboratories, some research was conducted with animals with good results, in which mistletoe could heal superficial tumors.
+We hope that discoveries will come up in the future that will allow for its clinical application.

 WARNING!
 Never exceed the recommended dose of leaves when applying internally.
 Do not use its berries because they are toxic.
 Just ten berries can provoke vomiting, hypotension, and nervous disorders.
 Higher amounts may cause death due to cardiorespiratory failure.